By Rod Ashley, Tafflab CEO and Trustee

 Problem-solving

-• investigate what resources are available
+• investigate available resources

 • analyse data / information